Ethel Walker: Professional art career

 Walker produced a large body of works from different genres, to include flowers, seascapes, landscapes and mythical subjects.
 Her influences included Greek and Renaissance art, as well as Chinese painting and Taoist philosophy.
 She also took interest in the female form.
 Walker is best known for her portraits of the female form, paying particular attention to the detail of the sitter's/model's expression and individual temperament.
 Her obvious, tactical brush strokes obscure unnecessary details, thereby allowing her to emphasize the aspects of the mood of the moment.

 Walker was a supporter of the natural female form, often publicly rebuking other women for wearing makeup and heavy clothing that hid their form.
 Her models were never allowed to wear makeup, lipstick, or nail polish during sittings.
 She painted a series of works that reflected mythological themes, and several works depicting nude female models.

 In one piece, titled Invocation, Walker used 25 female models, all either scantly clad or nude, kneeling around three female models who are wearing sheer cloth.
 Birds are depicted fluttering overhead in the painting.
 It is considered her most detailed piece.

 Walker's works throughout her career seemed to capture the human spirit while celebrating the beauty of the female body.
 The art produced by Walker, who died in London, did have a positive and thought-provoking impact on art as a whole.
 Her art is regularly displayed in exhibits at many galleries, most notably The Gatehouse Gallery in Glasgow, Scotland.
 She was elected an Associate of the Royal Academy in 1940.

 As a portraitist, Walker’s subjects varied from casual acquaintances to close friends and associates.
-Walker painted fellow artists Nicolette Macnamara and Orovida Camille Pissarro, as well as society figures including the eminent American-British politician Nancy Astor, and the Countess of Strathcona.
-Walker’s friendship with Astor was damaged after Walker refused to alter the finished painting to Astor’s mannerly specifications, and declared Astor a snob.
-It was recently discovered that Walker painted the young Barbara Hepworth while she was staying in Robin Hood’s Bay, where Walker owned a cottage overlooking the sea.
-Walker painted a study of the young Christopher Robin Milne that hung in the study of A. A. Milne, famed author of Winnie-the-Pooh.
+Walker painted fellow artists Lucien Pissarro, Nicolette Macnamara and Orovida Camille Pissarro, as well as society figures including the American-British politician Nancy Astor, the Countess of Strathcona and the magazine and book editor Joan Werner Laurie and author Leo Walmsley.
+Walker’s friendship with Astor was damaged after Walker refused to alter the finished painting to Astor’s mannerly specifications and declared Astor a snob.
+In the autumn of 1933, Walker met the actress Flora Robson and the actor Charles Laughton and painted at least two portraits of Robson.
+It was at this time that he commissioned Walker to paint his wife Elsa Lanchester as Prue in William Congreve’s Love for Love, in which all three actors starred at Sadler’s Wells in March 1934.
+Walker painted the young Barbara Hepworth while she was staying in Robin Hood’s Bay, where Walker owned a cottage overlooking the sea.
+Walker also painted at least two known studies of the young Christopher Robin Milne, one of which is known to have hung in the study of A. A. Milne, the author of Winnie-the-Pooh.